Jonathan2251/lbd/_sources/gpu.rst.txt

 .. [#Quantitative-gpu-sm] Book Figure 4.20 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#chatgpt-pumh] chatgpt: Give me a memory hierarchy for L1, L2, local memory,
+       shared memory for these processing units of hierarchy in reST and seperate dot graph.

 .. [#Quantitative-gpu-mem] Book Figure 4.17 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)